debitCrossBlockchain/bumo2.0/docs/BUMO Blockchain DevelopmentKit (1).md

 The system offers several global variables for getting the information of blockchain and drive the transactions, except setting thresholds and weight.

-**Note: **Do not duplicate the name of global variables or default variables as the custom fuctions.
-It will lead TO uncontrolled defacts (uncontrollable error?)***.
+**Note: Do not duplicate the name of global variables or default variables as the custom fuctions.
+It will lead to uncontrollable error.**

 #### Syntax